Cernunnos ‘Horned One’ – Powerful Continental God Preserved In Celtic Beliefs As Master Of Animals

 Cernunnos, Celtic horned god.
 Image credit: Wikipedia

 His name, depictions, and cult are widely attested in ancient Romano-Celtic worship sites.
-Cernunnos’ significant role as hunter and animal god is preserved in Celtic folklore under different names and representations.
-In British mythology, Cernunnos is similar to Herne the Hunter, the horned God and Lord of the forest.
+Cernunnos’ significant role as a hunter and animal god is preserved in Celtic folklore under different names and representations.
+In British mythology, Cernunnos resembles Herne the Hunter, the horned God and Lord of the forest.

 The worship of Cernunnos is believed to go back to the fourth century BC.